TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

   <img src="/imgs/10_rln5.JPG" alt="Processing Workflow" style="width:60%;">
 </a>

 This path is wrong: `Runs/002057_ProtRelion5TomoReconstruct/extra/Runs/002057_ProtRelion5TomoReconstruct/extra/tomo50.star`.
 We want it to point to this (relative to the root of our RELION5 working folder): `002057_ProtRelion5TomoReconstruct/extra/tomo50.star`.
-To easily modify that, that you can <kbd>crtl + H</kbd> (search and replace) `"Runs/002057_ProtRelion5TomoReconstruct/extra/Runs/"` and replace it by nothing.
+To easily modify that, you can <kbd>crtl + H</kbd> (search and replace) `"Runs/002057_ProtRelion5TomoReconstruct/extra/Runs/"` and replace it with nothing.
 Here's how the file should look after:

 <a href="/imgs/10_rln6.JPG" data-lightbox="image-gallery">
   <img src="/imgs/10_rln6.JPG" alt="Processing Workflow" style="width:60%;">